Building Incident Management with AWS Health Dashboard - Automating Outage Notifications and Impact Analysis

 Summary

 The Health Dashboard is a service that provides real-time notifications about AWS service outages and account-specific events.
 Build automated notifications and automated responses through EventBridge integration, and centrally monitor organization-wide impact through Organizations integration.
-It is a foundational service for incident management that should be leveraged across all AWS environments.
+Design a three-stage incident response workflow (detection, triage, auto-remediation) and combine with CloudWatch Alarms and Incident Manager to achieve hands-free outage recovery.